 Things to do in Lisbon in winter

-Luckily with Lisbon however, it’s still possible to do almost, if not all, of the usual things you’d want to see on a Lisbon itinerary.
-Unless you want to lie on a nearby beach and swim in the sea, of course, it’s a little chilly for that!
+Luckily with Lisbon, however, it’s still possible to do almost, if not all, of the usual things you’d want to see on a Lisbon itinerary.
+Unless you want to lie on a nearby beach and swim in the sea, it’s a little chilly for that!

 So here are the top things to do in Lisbon in winter:

 - Ride the Number 28 tram: These yellow trams are like a symbol of Lisbon the world over, and you can ride one through the steep streets!
 Just be mindful that these are also used as public transport by locals.

 - Admire the street art: Take an organised tour or simply allow yourself to wander through Lisbon’s centre and historic areas and discover for yourself!

 - Take day trips: Lisbon is a great base for exploring more of nearby Portugal, and wintertime is no different.
 With its beautiful monuments and palace, Sintra is a popular day-trip destination, but check out even more day trips from Lisbon here and all about spending one day in Sintra here.

 Walk the hills without the heat